 - eating too much (or unhealthily) from stress

-- poor diet and lifestyle habits
+- poor diet and not healthy lifestyle habits

 - sleeping too much or too little